Special Educational Needs Information Report

 - Consulted about planning successful movement (transition) to a new class or school

-Liaising with a range of agencies outside of school who can offer advice and support to help pupils overcome any difficulties.
+- Liaising and engaging with a range of agencies outside of school who can offer advice and support to help pupils overcome any difficulties.

 The Head Teacher